2000 Houston Astros season: September—October

 For the week ended September 10, Hidalgo and Lugo were recognized with co-NL Player of the Week Awards.
 Over 7 games, Lugo batted .563 / .588 / 1.000, including 18-for-32, three doubles, three home runs, and 8 RBI.
 He scored 12 runs and stroked 6 multi-hit games to lead Houston on a season-high 6-game winning streak.
 Hidalgo batted .483, 14-for-29, five doubles, four home runs and 11 runs scored.

-Hidalgo's franchise-record extra-base hit streak of 10 games was later matched on August 10, 2017, by Alex Bregman.
-Just days after the streak ended, starting September 15, Hidalgo began another similar streak which lasted 7 consecutive games, with 2 doubles and 6 home runs, slashing .586 / .625 / 1.276 / 1.901.
+Just days after his extra-base hit streak ended, starting September 15, Hidalgo began another similar streak which lasted 7 consecutive games, with 2 doubles and 6 home runs, slashing .586 / .625 / 1.276 / 1.901.
 Also on September 15, Chris Truby went a single short of hitting for the cycle and plated five runs while Alou drove home four to lead a 16–7 lambasting of Pittsburgh.
 Right-hander Brian Powell etched the win in relief.

 On September 19, Hidalgo blasted his 40th home run of the season off Cardinals starter Pat Hentgen.
+The first of four consecutive games in which he homered, it represented a season-high for the Astros.
+Hidalgo's slash line was .563 / .611 / 1.500 / 2.111.
+(Note: Longest streak of consecutive games, in 2000, playing for HOU, in the regular season, requiring home runs ≥ 1, sorted by most games matching criteria.)

+Hidalgo went deep twice on September 22, giving him five home runs in four games.
+His second home run, off Scott Sullivan during the top of the eighth inning, was the 239th for the Astros, tying them with the 1997 Colorado Rockies for the all-time National League record.
+(Note: For single seasons, up to 2000, in the NL, in the regular season, sorted by descending home runs.)
+Berkman then homered off Sullivan in the top of the ninth inning for Houston's record-breaking 240th home run.
+However, the Reds jumped starter José Lima for seven runs in two innings while outhomering the Astros, 6–3, and winning the contest by a score of 12–5.